Visiting Muxia Spain | A Magical Village in Galicia

 A Note About the Muxía Weather

 Also, it’s green here, like really green.
-This is due to the climate with a solid rainy season.
+This is due to the climate with a solid rainy season

-The rainy season in Muxía is in full swing from October to March and can run into the shoulder seasons of September and April.
-During the winter months that coincide with the rainy season, many restaurants, cafes, and a number of lodging options shut down.
-With the village located along the wild Atlantic Coast, the weather can change and be unpredictable.
-Muxía receives an average of 71 inches of rainfall per year!
+The rainy season in Muxía Galicia is in full swing from October to March and can run into the shoulder seasons of September and April.
+The rainy season coincides with the winter months.
+That means that many restaurants, cafes, and several lodging options shut down.

 If swimming is high on your bucket list, it’s best to visit the Costa da Morte between the months of June to September when the water is a little warmer and the weather a little less volatile.